 Here we give you some clear and independent information to help you understand more about working through an umbrella company and some tips on what to look out for so you can avoid any problems.
-This leaflet has been produced by the Low Incomes Tax Reform Group (LITRG), part of an educational tax charity, with input from representatives of the umbrella company industry.
+This leaflet has been produced by the Low Incomes Tax Reform Group (LITRG), part of an educational tax charity and PRISM, an umbrella company representative body.
 We tell you where you can get more help and information at the end.